Dynatrace/dynatrace-operator/doc/coding-style-guide.md

   - `client.Client` uses a cache (or tries to) that requires more permissions than normally, and can also give you outdated results.
 - Do not create methods with more than two parameters (in extremely rare occasions maybe three) except constructors and factory functions.
 Structs and interfaces exist for a reason.
 - Avoid returning responses (e.g., reconcile.Result, admission.Patched) in anything but Reconcile or Handle functions.

+## Function Parameter/Return-Value Order
+Ordering of **function parameters** should be:
+1. Convention
+   - example: `ctx context.Context`
+2. Interfaces
+   - example: `kubeClient client.Client`
+3. Data Structs
+   - example: `pod corev1.Pod`
+4. Simple/base types
+   - example: `data string`

+Ordering of **return values** is simpler, the `err error` should always be the last, and AVOID returning more then 2 values.
+If more then 2 return values are needed try splitting the logic up or collecting the return values in a `struct`.

+So a full example: `func ExampleFunc(ctx context.Context, kubeClient client.Client, pod corev1.Pod, data string) (corev1.Pod, error) {...}`

 ## Cuddling of statements